CartierPierre/shift-hackathon-nantes-2025/README.md

 🧨 **Teddy**: Helps users discover local events happening nearby, addressing the challenge of finding interesting activities without relying on specific venues or locations.

 🧨 **Monte**: Eases the sorting and identification of multimedia content (videos, images, sounds) by automatically de-rushing and classifying them by type and theme.
+[Test now!](https://monte-1avri9hlp-maxime-bodereaus-projects.vercel.app/)